enova/saigo/exercise-000-prep/README.md

 ## Prepare!

-You will read through the first nine chapters of Caleb Doxsey's [An Introduction to Programming in Go](https://www.golang-book.com/books/intro) and discuss the material with an instructor.
+You will read chapters 2 - 10 and portions of chapter 13 of Caleb Doxsey's [An Introduction to Programming in Go](https://www.golang-book.com/books/intro) and discuss the material with an instructor.

+Try to cover chapters 2 through 10 in their entirety.
+In chapter 13 the most relevant sections are _Strings_, _Files & Folders_ and _Sort_.

 ## Recommended Practice